 If you don't want to enter the long Jekyll argument every time, with all your configuration details, you can create a shell script and then just run the script.
-This theme shows an example with the doc_multibuild_web.sh file in the root directory.
+This theme shows an example with the mydoc_multibuild_web.sh file in the root directory.

 My preference is to add the scripts to profiles in iTerm.
-See iTerm profiles (page 110) for more details.
+See for more details.